sandeshchh30/Background-Color-Changer/README.md

 # Background-Color-Changer
-This is a simple background-color changer application made using HTM, css, javascript
+This is a simple background-color changer application made using HTML, css, javascript